Leefarmer83/ievas_fragrances/README.md

 ## Credits

 A huge amount of credit needs to go to the Code Institute, I used their best practices when structuring my code.
-I have copied a lot of thier code (Bag/checkout/products/profiles/templates) and ajusted to suit the needs of my project, Their code can be found [here](https://github.com/ckz8780/boutique_ado_v1/).
+I have copied a lot of their  code (Bag/checkout/products/profiles/templates) and adjusted  to suit the needs of my project, Their code can be found [here](https://github.com/ckz8780/boutique_ado_v1/).

 I also used https://testdriven.io/blog/django-custom-user-model/ to help me with the models in newsletter and reviews.

-[Bootstrap](https://getbootstrap.com/) framework was used heavily to structure my websit; navbar, footer, classes, toasts.
+[Bootstrap](https://getbootstrap.com/) framework was used heavily to structure the website; navbar, footer, classes, toasts.

 ### Content
 - The concept, design and text for this project was created by Lee Farmer and inspired by the mini project boutique ado.